- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Zambia: Minister Threatens Editors of Online Watchdog with Treason Charge

 Written by Gershom Ndhlovu On 2 January 2013 @ 11:14 pm | 1 Comment

-In Arrest and Harassment, Feature, Freedom of Expression, Human Rights, Law, News, Regulation, Sub-Saharan Africa, Threatened Voices, video, Zambia
+In Arrest and Harassment, Feature, Free Expression, Human Rights, Law, News, Regulation, Sub-Saharan Africa, Threatened Voices, video, Zambia

 A Zambian government minister has allegedly threatened to arrest the editors of the online citizen media newspaper, Zambian Watchdog, in addition to closing down their website.
 The minister is also said to have threatened to charge the editors with treason, a capital crime in Zambia, punishable by death.

 On January 2, 2013, Home Affairs Minister Edgar Lungu, was reportedly quoted by state-controlled Zambia National Broadcasting Corporation (ZNBC), as saying: “ONLINE PUBLICATIONS…. publishing defamatory statements will be taken to court so they explain their false allegations.”

 ZNBC has since removed the statement from its website .
 But many netizens, who have listened to the broadcast on ZNBC, have widely commented on the statement.
 Like online political activist, Ask Aunt Tina Banda, who writes on his Facebook page:

 …..who is it [the minister is alluding to]?
 Zambian watch dog, Zambian EYE, Tumfweko, Mwebantu media etc….LOL Yaba [exclamation]!!!!!!!!!!!!!!!!

 The Zambian Watchdog is no stranger to threats of closure .
 But this recent threat seems to be squarely aimed at the website, which publishes the following statement: